microsoft/WhatTheHack/050-AzureIntegrationServices-APIMwithFunctions/Student/Challenge-01.md

 ## Tips
 - Talk among yourselves which Scenario you would go for.
-  - If going with Scenario 01 - deploy the Bicep templates of the VNET-integrated AIS which can be found at Student/Resources/Challenge-01/Scenario-01 in the Files tab of WhatTheHack - AIS Teams' channel.
+  - If going with Scenario 01 - deploy the Bicep templates of the VNET-integrated AIS which can be found at Student/Resources/Challenge-01/Scenario-01 in the Files tab of WhatTheHack - AIS Teams channel.
 This is the shortcut method - the templates are ready to deployed and all they need to do is plug-in the parameter values.
-  - If going with Scenario 02 - you can deploy the Bicep templates of the publicly-exposed AIS which can be found at Student/Resources/Challenge-01/Scenario-02 in the Files tab of WhatTheHack - AIS Teams' channel.
+  - If going with Scenario 02 - you can deploy the Bicep templates of the publicly-exposed AIS which can be found at Student/Resources/Challenge-01/Scenario-02 in the Files tab of WhatTheHack - AIS Teams channel.
 Some parameter or variable values in the templates are blank, so the students need to fill these out.
      - There should be several [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules) for deploying individual resources, the file structure should be as follows:
       - main.bicep
         - modules